Atakapa: 18th century

+During an early winter bison hunt on the Katy Prairie, Bellisle observed the Akokisa ambush a group of enemy Toyal hunters, dismembering and consuming a fallen warrior.
+Modern ethnohistorians understand these accounts as a form of exocannibalism as a ritual war custom done only on slain enemy warriors to absorb their valor or to symbolically punish their enemies, rather than a practice done out of hunger or on fellow kin.
+When Spaniards resorted to cannibalism out of starvation in 1528, Atakapan hosts were appalled.

+In 1731, French commandant Louis Juchereau de Saint Denis sought emergency support from the Atakapa, Natchitoches, Caddo, and nearby Spanish soldiers during a Natchez attack on Natchitoches Post with the combined forces defeating the Natchez.
+Natchez survivors were captured by the Natchitoches, Caddos, and Ishak or enslaved by the French.
+In the early 18th century, some Atakapa married into the Houma tribe of Louisiana.

 The French historian Antoine-Simon Le Page du Pratz lived in Louisiana from 1718 to 1734.
-He wrote:
+He wrote a perspective of this practice amongst the Atakapa and apparent subsequent ending of it:

 Along the west coast, not far from the sea, inhabit the nation called Atacapas, that is, Man-Eaters, being so called by the other nations on account of their detestable custom of eating their enemies, or such as they believe to be their enemies.
 In the vast country there are no other cannibals to be met with besides the Atacapas; and since the French have gone among them, they have raised in them so great a horror of that abominable practice of devouring creatures of their own species, that they have promised to leave it off: and, accordingly, for a long time past we have heard of no such barbarity among them.